vial-kb/vial-qmk/keyboards/mini49/readme.md

 Enter the bootloader in 3 ways:

-- Bootmagic reset: Hold down the key at (0,0) in the matrix (usually the top left key or Escape) and plug in the keyboard
+- Bootmagic reset: Hold down the key at (0,0) in the matrix (usually the top left key or Escape) and plug in the keyboard.
-- Physical reset button: Briefly press the button on the RP2040
+- Physical reset: Hold the BOOT button down while pressing the RESET button.
 - Keycode in layout: Press the key mapped to QK_BOOT if it is available

 [def]: https://github.com/pcs3rd